Flexible Bayesian modelling in dichotomous item response theory using mixtures of skewed item curves: Proposed Model

 Assume that a random sample of $J$ individuals is submitted to a test composed by $I$ items.
-Denote by $\bm{Y} = (Y_{ij})_{I \times J}$, the $I \times J$ matrix of all responses to the test, where $Y_{ij}$ is the indicator of a correct response given to item $i$ by individual $j$.
-The two parameter centred skew-probit model (2PCSP) is defined as follows.
+Denote by $\mathbf{Y} = (Y_{ij})_{I \times J}$, the $I \times J$ matrix of all responses to the test, where $Y_{ij}$ is the indicator of a correct response given to item $i$ by individual $j$.
+The two parameters probit centred skew normal ogive (2PCSNO) is defined as